 - getting your prescription

-- know how to access any health services you may need
+- knowing how to access any health services you may need

 Prescriptions and collecting medicines